Day trip to Cistercian Monastery Heiligenkreuz

 Travel destinations in the Vienna Woods

-Source: own research on site at the invitation of Wienerwald Tourismus.
-Our opinion remains unaffected.
+Source: Cistercian Abbey of Heiligenkreuz: Research on site at the invitation of Wienerwald Tourismus.
+However, our opinion remains unaffected.